4mg1n3/ProjetS4/README.md

 - FFT and STFT computations are done using the [rustfft](https://github.com/awelkie/rustfft) library.
 - Audio file reading/writing is done using the [hound](https://github.com/ruuda/hound) library.

-Feel free to extend this README with additional sections or information relevant to your project.